18 Sep, 2023

 A Closer Look at U.S. CPI Inflation Data

-The Consumer Price Index (CPI) for August rose to 0.6%, aligning with the economist expectations of 0.6%, and is up from 0.2% in July.
+The Consumer Price Index (CPI) for August rose to 0.6%, aligning with economist expectations of 0.6% and up from 0.2% in July.

-On a year-over-year basis, the CPI inflation went up to 3.7%, more than the expected forecasts of 3.6%, from a 3.2% recorded a month earlier.
+On a year-over-year basis, CPI inflation increased to 3.7%, more than the expected forecast of 3.6%, from 3.2% recorded a month earlier.

 Additionally, the core CPI ticked upward to 0.3%, higher than the economist expectations of 0.2% and from a 0.2% recorded a month earlier.

-On a year-over-year basis, the core CPI went down to 4.4%, aligning with the anticipated economist forecasts, from 4.7% in July.
+On a year-over-year basis, the core CPI fell to 4.4% from 4.7% in July, aligning with the anticipated economist forecasts.

 Before the release, crypto enthusiasts were already predicting that a hot CPI reading might pressure the market—implying that inflation would remain more relentless than earlier hoped.